-Three of Stanford's seven schools award undergraduate degrees: Humanities and Sciences; Earth, Energy & Environmental Sciences; and Engineering.
+Three of Stanford's seven schools award undergraduate degrees: Humanities and Sciences; Engineering; and the Stanford Doerr School of Sustainability.
 Undergraduates complete at least 180 units, including major courses, writing and rhetoric requirements, and one year of a foreign language.
 All undergraduates also complete their Ways of Thinking / Ways of Doing general education requirements: 11 courses in 8 interdisciplinary Ways categories.

-Undergraduates also experience COLLEGE, a three-quarter required set of courses for first-year students incorporating Civic, Liberal, and Global education.
+Undergraduates also experience COLLEGE, a three-quarter required set of courses for first-year students incorporating civic, liberal, and global education.